-Sorry I don’t have any information about this sculpture.
-Just one of the many public works of art in Jeddah for all to enjoy for free.
+This is just one of the many public works of art in Jeddah for all to enjoy for free.
 If you look closely, there are some animal heads and body parts visible.
-This sculpture sits along the Corniche and that’s the Red Sea in the background.
+This sculpture which was made of local stone is called “Symbols of Victory” and was designed by Rabi Al-Akhras.
+It sits along the Corniche and that’s the Red Sea in the background.
 The Corniche is a very popular place for families to visit, for walks or barbecues.
 There are all these amazing art sculptures along the Corniche and I haven’t yet seen anyone else down there with a camera besides me.
 When I take my pictures, it’s like that E F Hutton commercial where everyone stops what they’re doing to look at me.

 Rather Gaudi meets Easter Island.
 I don’t think I like it, but I definitely thank you for sharing it.